Stanko/Stanko.github.io/_posts/2016-02-21-hello-world.md

 category: blog
 ---

-Everything start's with a <code>Hello World</code> so does this blog.
+Everything starts with a <code>Hello World</code> so does this blog.

 For the first time everything will be under heavy development, until I get it the way I want.